Ultimate Guide for Choosing Your Dress

 Later on, my childhood best friend offered to make my skirt!
 We got together, bought the fabric, and she made it for me within a week.
 She’s incredible!
 And it is gorgeous!!
 When we lived in Portland, Oregon, I had gained a few pounds during the lockdown.
 Yikes!
 As soon as we could shop again, I went to a local shop called Brides for a Cause to find a skirt that could fit me.
 Luckily, I found another skirt with more wiggle room!
 Brides for a Cause takes donated wedding dresses and sells them again for charity.

 Good luck finding your dress!
-You’re going to find the perfect one (or two!) and we hope you found this guide helpful.
-We also have a guide about finding the perfect elopement suit as well as an elopement gear guide!
+You’re going to find the perfect one (or two!) and I hope you found this guide helpful.
+I also have a guide about finding the perfect elopement suit as well as an elopement gear guide!